memfault/interrupt/_posts/2023-07-19-embedded-async-rust.md

 The `Waker` gives us an elegant solution to calling our `poll` implementation in a loop.
-When a future is not ready to complete, the asynchronous action can save off the `Waker` and use it to inform the executor that there is more work to be done on the future.
+When a future is not ready to complete, the asynchronous action can save off the `Waker` and use it to inform the executor that there is more work to be done in the future.
 An example of this would be an interrupt on a GPIO wired to a button.
 We'll go over this exact example later in the article!

 Now that we understand how futures work, we can plot out the lifetime of one